What type of content do you primarily create?

 Don't have the bandwidth to collaborate on a full episode?
 Pitch promo swaps instead.
 These short advertisement-like clips can help get your podcast in front of your ideal audience, and other podcast hosts may be more willing to participate because it's not as heavy as a lift for them, either.

-9. Pitch yourself as a guest on other shows
+9. Becoming a guest on established podcasts

 Once you've started pitching promotional opportunities regularly, it's time to try a different visibility approach: being a guest on other podcasts.
 There's a fine line between promotion and visibility, which is why it's extremely important to be strategic with your guest pitches.
 It's important that the podcast host you're reaching out to sees value in your pitch.